david-fong/gemel/doc/design/04-non-dramatic.md

 Here are some things that I will do that our existing technologies could also probably easily do (not all of them are expressly "improvements". some are just regular old choices):

+## Responsibilities

+These things should be made easy by tooling:

+- Generating some kind of changelog.
+  - I'm thinking to go a step further and give package authors to notify dependents ahead of time about what upcoming changes there are.
+- Checking for software license compatibility when depending on a package.

 ## Hide Serialization and Improve IDE Interface

 - Remove the choice of how to arrange the hierarchy for applications with multiple "dimensions" (Ex. web project with front and back ends and areas and multiple frontend concerns (HTML,CSS,JS)).